instill-ai/instill.tech/README.md

 ### Reminder

-1. We only have singular major breakpoint right now: xl: (1127px)
+1. We mainly have singular major breakpoint right now: xl: (1127px)
-  - OurMember component is still under re-construction
+  - OurMember component is still under re-construction.
+  - InstillCloud use md breakpoint because it makes more sense.
 2. The max-width of context is 1127px

 ## Build up next app